 This highly interactive Permaculture Forest Gardener course will introduce you to permaculture and teach you the basics of forest garden design through in-class lecture and hands-on projects.
 Learn how to transform your own yard, school, workplace or park into an edible forest garden.
 Forest gardens are modeled after woodlands – planted in layers of edible species of trees, shrubs, perennials, ground covers, roots, vines, and fungi.
 Over time they become diverse ecosystems that produce abundant food and medicine for people; food and habitat for wildlife; areas for nature exploration and learning; soil regeneration and carbon sequestration systems; community building opportunities; and peaceful places for reconnecting humans and nature.

-This year will offer a Certificate option for those who complete all coursework and quizzes, and CELEBRATING all your new knowledge on December 5th.
+This year will offer a Certificate option for those who complete all coursework and quizzes, and a graduation party to CELEBRATE all your new knowledge on December 5th.